-Regulatory Inspections: It is the policy of the Sacramento County Department of Airports that the Safety Specialist shall be immediately notified whenever a Cal/OSHA Compliance Inspector is at a DOA owned, rented, or leased facility.
-The DOA Safety Specialist must accompany the inspector during the inspection.
-The SMF Safety Specialist, may be contacted at (916) 874-0735 or through the Airport Communications Center at (916) 874-0456.
+Regulatory Inspections: The Airport Manager, Safety & Risk, shall be immediately notified whenever a Cal/OSHA Compliance Inspector is at a DOA owned, rented, or leased facility.
+The Airport Manager, Safety & Risk (or designee) must accompany the inspector during the inspection.
+The Airport Manager, Safety and Risk, can be contacted at (916) 874-0592 (desk), (916) 806-5431 (cell) or through the Airport Communications Center at (916) 874-0456.

-A tenant representative shall initially meet with the Compliance Inspector until the DOA Safety Specialist arrives at the worksite.
-In the event that the DOA Safety Specialist is not at the worksite within one (1) hour of the Compliance Inspector's arrival, the tenant representative shall accompany the Compliance Inspector throughout the inspection process.
+A tenant representative shall initially meet with the Compliance Inspector until the County Airport Manager Safety and Risk (ASR) arrives at the worksite.
+In the event that the County ASR Manager is not at the worksite within one (1) hour of the Compliance Inspector's arrival, the tenant representative shall accompany the Compliance Inspector throughout the inspection process.